-Nothing is ever their fault, even when it clearly is.
+- Nothing is ever their fault, even when it clearly is.
 They never take ownership for mistakes and blame is always projected onto the other person even against all reason and logic.
-Projection is a well known defence mechanism in psychology and psychopaths use it to an extreme degree.
+Projection is a well known defense mechanism in psychology and psychopaths use it to an extreme degree.

 - The Cluster B personality disorders in general are characterized by a compulsive, relentless need to create and feed off the reactions of others, be it fear, anger, dread, admiration, sadness etc. This is why psychopaths and narcissists constantly provoke and goad others – to generate reactions they can then feed off to create more drama.

 - Related to the above point, you will often find they are actively irritated by harmony and cordiality.
 They will make conflict out of a situation when you were seeking harmony and agreement.
 The Cluster B disorders are known as the Dramatic personality disorders – you will find there is constant drama with them.